ortus-docs/coldbox-docs/layouts_n_views/response_types.md

 ![](../images/ColdBoxMajorClasses.jpg)

-It is imperative to know who does the rendering in ColdBox and that is the Renderer core plugin that you can see from our diagram above.
+It is imperative to know who does the rendering in ColdBox and that is the Renderer class that you can see from our diagram above.
 As you can tell from the diagram, it includes your layouts and/or views into itself in order to render out content.
 So by this association and inheritance all layouts and views have some variables and methods at their disposal since they get absorbed into the plugin.
 You can visit the API docs to learn about all the Renderer Plugin methods.
 All of the following property members exist in all layouts and views rendered by the Renderer:

 |Property|Description|